Ice Ages and Climate Dynamics

 - They can also compare Earth's poles to Mars poles OR evidence of ice on both planets

-- It is advisable that students understand that Mars can change its axial tilt prior to completing Homework 1.
+- It is advisable that students understand that Mars' axial tilt can change prior to completing Homework 1.
 This will enable students to properly evaluate the affect of Milankovitch cycles on Mars climate.

 Methods of assessment are within each individual In-Class Activity and Homework.